ChrisEssery/group-project/README.md

 ## Our Webpage

 NotSoBored games is a concept designed to help tackle social isolation and loneliness in the elderly population through an easy-to-use, multiplayer online board game experience.
-With four fun board games to choose from, you will be spoilt for choice as you play with friends and family to compete for the top spot on the leaderboard.
+With different board games to choose from, you will be spoilt for choice as you play with friends and family to compete for the top spot on the leaderboard.
+So, if you're tired of lockdown and want to connect with loved ones then this engaging multiplayer experience is just for you.

-If you're tired of lockdown and want to connect with loved ones then this engaging multiplayer experience is just for you.
+Reconnect with old friends by playing fun, classic board games.
+With video communication functionality you'll be able to see one another while you go head-to-head.
+Not only is this a fun, social thing to do, but the games are challenging enough to keep you engaged and leave you feeling like you've achieved something.

 ## Our Team